lsidir/rgab/README.md

 openflights_copy.sql
 openflights_alter.sql

-And to drop the databse run
+And to drop the database run
 openflights_drop.sql